ministryofjustice/itpolicycontent/content/confluence/enterprise/information-classification-and-handling-policy.md

 ## Deriving a classification

-At the MoJ, all information assets are assessed against HMG guidance on business impact (contained within HMG IA Standard No.1 & 2 [Ref, 6]) and HMG guidance on the rotection of personal data (see [Ref, 7]).
+At the MoJ, all information assets are assessed against HMG guidance on business impact (contained within [HMG IA Standard No.1 & 2][hmgia12] ) and HMG guidance on the rotection of personal data (see HMG Information Assurance Standard No.6, [here][hmgia6] ).
 This assessment can be used to select the appropriate classification from the HMG protective marking scheme however a classification is primarily derived from the Government Protective Marking Scheme (GPMS).

 **POL.ITICH.004:**

-All information assets stored or processed on MoJ IT systems **must be** assessed against HMG IA Standard No.1 & 2 – Business Impact Levels [Ref, 6] and HMG IA Standard No.6 [Ref, 7] where an impact level for the Confidentiality, Integrity and Availability (for each asset) is derived.
+All information assets stored or processed on MoJ IT systems **must be** assessed against [HMG IA Standard No.1 & 2 – Business Impact Levels][hmgia12] and [HMG IA Standard No.6][hmgia6] where an impact level for the Confidentiality, Integrity and Availability (for each asset) is derived.

 **POL.ITICH.005:**